 Mudéjar’s art on the ceiling of the entrance hall

-The image shows a beautifully carved wooden ceiling of the vestibule, a hall situated at the entrance of the Pedro I Palace, which is part of the Real Alcázar of Seville in Spain.
+The image shows a beautifully carved wooden ceiling of the vestibule, a hall situated at the entrance to the Pedro I Palace, which is part of the Real Alcázar of Seville in Spain.

 This beautiful piece of work in wood is an excellent example of Mudéjar art, a style of decoration originated in Moorish Spain and is a fusion of Islamic and Christian art.